marlonbarrios/subtle_vectors_of_otherness/README.md

 ## How to Use

 ### **For Exhibition Visitors:**
-1. **Choose AI Model**: Click the model button (top-left) to select GPT-4 or GPT-5
-2. **Select Language**: Click the language dropdown (top-right) to choose from 70+ languages
+1. **Select Language**: Click the language dropdown (top-right) to choose from 70+ languages
-3. **Read Definition**: The home page explains what "Subtle Vectors of Otherness" means
+2. **Read Definition**: The home page explains what "Subtle Vectors of Otherness" means
+3. **Activate Generation**: Press SPACEBAR to start continuous generation mode
+4. **Read & Contemplate**: Each philosophical reasoning appears for 2 minutes with scrolling animation
-4. **Generate Content**: Press SPACEBAR to generate a quote and analysis
+5. **Generate New Content**: Press SPACEBAR again to immediately generate new reasoning and restart the cycle
-5. **Navigate**: Press ESC to return to the home page, SPACEBAR to generate new content
+6. **Navigate**: Press ESC to return to the home page and stop continuous mode
-6. **Switch Models**: Try different AI models to compare analysis styles

 ### **For Curators and Exhibitors:**
 - **Full-screen Mode**: The installation is designed for full-screen display
-- **Model Control**: Choose GPT-4 for reliable, cost-effective operation or GPT-5 for advanced analysis
-- **Symmetrical Design**: Professional interface with balanced corner controls
+- **Continuous Operation**: 2-minute intervals provide contemplative pacing for exhibition spaces
+- **Diverse Content**: Smart randomization ensures visitors see different microaggression categories
+- **Multilingual**: Supports 70+ languages for international exhibitions
 - **No Internet Required**: Once loaded, works offline (except for new generations)
 - **Accessible**: Supports screen readers and keyboard navigation
-- **Educational**: Each quote includes context about why it demonstrates otherness
+- **Educational**: Each generation provides concrete examples and actionable guidance

 ## Technical Architecture